AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture4.md

 **2. Practical Session: Smart lock** <a name= "Practical_Session_Smart_Lock"></a>

 In the meantime tried the smart lock using below code.
-Saved the codes on autostart.py A group member did it mostly while I was initializing home assistant and later and shared the knowledge.
+Saved the codes on autostart.py A group member did it mostly while I was initializing home assistant and later shared the knowledge.

 * Commands